Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 <img src="Images/4_docker_daemon.png" height=500/>
 </p>

-2. In the terminal, ensure the current location is at the root of the `pose_estimation` directory.
+2. In the terminal, ensure the current location is at the root of the `object_pose_estimation` directory.
 Build the provided ROS Docker image as follows:

 ```bash
 docker build -t unity-robotics:pose-estimation -f docker/Dockerfile .